fronx/cplusplus/1_arraysize_fold.md

 std::cout << arraysize(a) // 4
 ```

-The two lines (`template…` and `std::size_t…`) belong together, meaning, the first line defines elements that are used by the second line.
+The two lines (`template…` and `std::size_t…`) belong together, meaning the first line defines elements that are used by the second line.
 (In fact, you could even remove the line break and have them as one line.)

 ### What is a function template?